Gcenx/macOS_Wine_builds/README.md

 32Bit support within it's SDK the majority of wine development focuse is aimed at this.

 If you need the latest versions of wine on something older you can use [macports-wine](https://github.com/Gcenx/macports-wine) my Macports overlay\
-allows compiling the last versions of wine from source on OS X 10.8 and later.
+that allows compiling the last versions of wine from source on OS X 10.8 and later.
 This avoids complications with libraries as these will be built for your OS.

 ### How to install using brew;
 First add `cask-versons`